hpi-dhc/PharMe/lab-server/CONTRIBUTING.md

 `http://localhost:3001/api/v1/health` in order to verify that the lab server is up and running.

-_Optional_: if you would like to add custom styling to the lab-server's Swagger API documentation (`/api/v1`) you can create a MinIO bucket with the name supplied after the last '/' in the `.env` variable `ASSETS_URL` (`pharme-assets` in `.env.example`).
-Simply place an image named `favicon.png` and a CSS file named `styles.css` into the bucket and the styling should be picked up by the lab server.

 ### Keycloak setup (local)

 - Open `http://localhost:28080` (or different port, if changed in `.env`) in